-The Board of Directors currently consists of six members.
-Each of the Board members is standing for reelection to hold office until the next Annual Meeting of Stockholders.
-Each nominee elected as a director will continue in office until his or her successor has been elected and qualified, or until his or her earlier death, resignation, or retirement.
-The Board has designated as nominees: Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil and Mitchell A. Yelen, each of whom currently serves as a member of the Board.
-The holders of the Series B preferred stock have not designated any director nominees.
-The Preferred Stock Director candidates for election will be nominated and voted upon at the Annual Meeting.
+The Board of Directors currently consists of eight members, six Common Stock Directors and two Preferred Stock Directors.
+Each of the Common Stock Directors is standing for reelection to hold office until the next Annual Meeting of Stockholders.
+Each nominee elected as a Common Stock Director will continue in office until his successor has been elected and qualified, or until his earlier death, resignation, or retirement.
+The Board has designated as Common Stock Director nominees: Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil and Mitchell A. Yelen, each of whom currently serves as a member of the Board.
+The Preferred Stock Directors serve at the pleasure of the Series B preferred stockholders until such time that they resign, are replaced, or otherwise vacate the directorship or until the Series B preferred stockholders are no longer entitled to elect directors.

 Other than the proposals described in this Proxy Statement, the Board is not aware of any other matters to be presented for a vote at the Annual Meeting.
 If you grant a proxy by telephone, Internet, or by signing and returning your proxy card, either of the persons named as proxy holders - Raúl Alarcón, our Chairman, President and CEO, or Joseph A. García, our Senior Executive Vice President, CFO, Chief Administrative Officer ("CAO") and Secretary - will have the discretion to vote your shares on any additional matters properly presented for a vote at the meeting.
-If any of our nominees are unavailable as a candidate for director, the above-named proxy holders will vote your proxy for another candidate or candidates as may be nominated by the Board.
+If any of our nominees are unavailable as a candidate for director, the abovenamed proxy holders will vote your proxy for another candidate or candidates as may be nominated by the Board.